 In the Environmental Screening Process, the definition of "environment" is the same as that in the Environmental Assessment Act.
-"Environment" in the Environmental Assessment Act is broadly defined to include air, land and water as well as natural, cultural, social and economic components (the formal definition is included in the glossary to this Guide).
+"Environment" in the Environmental Assessment Act is broadly defined to include air, land and water as well as natural, cultural, social and economic components.
 The screening criteria reflect this broad definition of "environment."